 In respect of financial assets, the Company's policy is to invest cash at floating rates of interest.
-Cash reserves are maintained in cash and cash equivalents to maintain liquidity while achieving a satisfactory return for shareholders.
+Cash reserves are maintained in cash and cash and short-term deposits to maintain liquidity while achieving a satisfactory return for shareholders.
 The impact of fluctuations in interest rates is not significant.